 Hairdressing and barbering industry regulatory review

-The review will look at whether current rules are fit-for-purpose for the hairdressing and barbering industry.
+The review looked at whether rules were fit-for-purpose for the hairdressing and barbering industry.

 Hairdressers and barbers are a vital part of every community.
 They contribute to a billion-dollar industry of more than 5,000 mostly small businesses employing around 13,000 people.

-The industry currently works under regulations dating back to 1980.
-They require hairdressing shops to be registered by local authorities and have rules that include:
+The industry was working under regulations dating back to 1980.
+They required hairdressing shops to be registered by local authorities and had rules that included:

-• drinks cannot be served where hair is being cut
+- drinks could not be served where hair is being cut

-• dogs (apart from guide-dogs) cannot be in salons
+- dogs (apart from guide-dogs) could not be in salons

-• the products that need to be available for use at those basins.
+- the products that had to be available for use at those basins.

-Business New Zealand’s report on reducing compliance in small business called the industry regulations outdated and costly and highlighted inflexible regulatory compliance for hairdressers and barbers.
+A Business New Zealand report on reducing compliance in small business called the industry regulations outdated and costly, and highlighted inflexible regulatory compliance for hairdressers and barbers.

 The review looked at whether there was good reason to regulate hairdressing and barbering and made recommendations for changes to the current requirements.

-The Ministry for Regulation led the review, working closely with the Ministry of Health.
-It was the Ministry for Regulation’s third review – the others are into early childhood education and agricultural and horticultural product regulations.
+The Ministry led the review, working closely with the Ministry of Health.

 The Terms of Reference outlined the scope and approach to the review: